wilsanth/dsc650-1/docs/lessons/12-week/week12.md

 ## Discussion Board

-For this discussion, pick an area of big data or deep learning that we did discuss in-depth and explain why you find it exciting.
+You are required to have a minimum of 10 posts each week.
+Similar to previous courses, any topic counts towards your discussion count, as long as you are active more than 2 days per week with 10 posts, you will receive full credit.
+Refer to the optional topics below as a starting place.

 Topics include, but are not limited to Kubernetes, deep learning hardware, and cloud computing.
-Write a 250 to 750-word discussion board post to describe this topic.
-Use the DSC 650 Slack channel for discussion and replies.